Léon Gloden: Chamber of Deputies

-Léon Gloden (on the left) as guest of honor during the national holiday military parade in 2019.
+Gloden (on the left) as guest of honor during the national day military parade in 2019.

 Gloden first tried to become a candidate for the general election in 2004.
 The CSJ east, the youth section of the CSV in the East constituency, and the local CSV chapter from Grevenmacher nominated him as candidate.
 However, the CSV Council of Elders did not consider him.
 Because no candidate from Grevenmacher was on the list of proposed candidates, around a quarter of the delegates at the district congress rejected the list.

 Gloden was a candidate for the next general election 2009.
 The CSV won 4 out of 7 mandates in the East constituency, but he was second-last with 7 688 votes.
 Since two of the elected CSV candidates became members of the government, Gloden became a member of the Chamber of Deputies.
 As Gloden's CSV and the LSAP formed the Juncker-Asselborn II government, he was part of the ruling majority.
 In his first parliamentary term, Gloden was a member of the commissions on (internal) rules; the economy, foreign trade and the solidarity economy; public service and administrative simplification; institutions and constitutional reform; housing; and labour.
 From 18 November 2010 until the (premature) end of the legislative term, he was also President of the sub-commission "Creation of a European contract law for consumers and businesses" of the Legal Affairs Commission.
 From 2011 on, he was also member of the commission on legal affairs.
 He was the rapporteur for 19 legislative projects, although not all of them were realised.
 Most of these fell into the area of law and economics.
 Gloden also acted as rapporteur on a number of dossiers in the course of the constitutional reform.

 Snap elections were held in 2013, in which Gloden stood again for the CSV in the East constituency.
 His party lost one seat in this district, but was the strongest force with three seats and 36.9%.
 Gloden won 10 612 votes and was the third most-elected candidate on the CSV list in his district.
 This entitled him to a further seat in the Chamber of Deputies.
 However, as the CSV was not part of the Bettel I government, he became a member of the opposition.
 Gloden was a member of the Commission of Inquiry into the Service de Renseignement de l'État, and member of the Commissions on (internal) rules; institutions and constitutional reform; on public force and vice-president of the Legal Affairs Commission.
 In 2014, he also became member of the commission on economy.